jmparikh/green-extension-poc/readme.md

   Simply sends an ICMP Extended Echo Request to the receiver.py

 Example:
-- If probeFlag==1 and greenFlag==1, both the Interface Identification Object and Environmental Information Object are included in the ICMP Extended Echo Response.
+- If probeFlag==1 and greenFlag==1, both the Interface Identification Object and Environmental Information Object are included in the ICMP Extended Echo Reply.
-- If probeFlag==1 and greenFlag==0, only the Interface Identification Object is included in the ICMP Extended Echo Response.
+- If probeFlag==1 and greenFlag==0, only the Interface Identification Object is included in the ICMP Extended Echo Reply.

 ---
 ## What are we showing off?

 * That implementing this is possible.
-* With the flags, we can prove that the control to use the extensions defined in this draft, is upto the network administrator, i.e. they can set the flag to 0 to not include the Environmental Information Objects in the Extended Echo Response.
+* With the flags, we can prove that the control to use the extensions defined in this draft, is upto the network administrator, i.e. they can set the flag to 0 to not include the Environmental Information Objects in the Extended Echo Reply.
 * The extensions defined in this draft are backwards compatible.
 * They are able to inter-op.
-* **We are also taking a step ahead and showing off that it is also possible to use Extended Echo Response for other payloads (Extensions) as well (more about it below)**
+* **We are also taking a step ahead and showing off that it is also possible to use Extended Echo Reply for other payloads (Extensions) as well (more about it here [Extending the ICMP Extended Echo Reply to allow carrying only other objects](#extending-the-icmp-extended-echo-reply-to-allow-carrying-only-other-objects))**

 ---